How to Automate Employee Onboarding for Small Business (Step-by-Step)

 Every time you onboard someone manually, you’re spending:

-- Dealing with a 30% document error rate from manual data entry
+- Dealing with a paperwork error rate that Built.in cites at around 30% for manual data entry [source: 10_serpScout.md]

 - Delivering an inconsistent experience — each hire gets a different version of onboarding

 The bigger cost is what you don’t see.
 New hires who feel abandoned during their first weeks are far more likely to leave.
-Research consistently shows that structured onboarding improves one-year retention by up to 50%.
+Inc.com growth research indicates automated onboarding can improve new hire retention rates by up to 20% in the first 90 days [source: 10_serpScout.md].

 What you gain by automating